Photo: Cristina Gottardi

 Eating disorders, disordered eating and other food, weight and body image concerns are complex and multifaceted; each individual has her own unique story and puzzle of risk factors to do with why her disordered eating started, as well as an assortment of reasons regarding its maintenance; what starts an eating disorder, isn’t always what keeps it going.

-In my work with women and eating disorders, I take a soul-centred, holistic and whole person approach (as opposed to a disease, illness or medically orientated perspective).
+In my eating disorder treatment work with women, I take a soul-centred, holistic and whole person approach (as opposed to a disease, illness or medically orientated perspective).
 Whilst the following infographic is not exhaustive, these are some of the underlying and maintaining issues we might work through along the individual’s path to full recovery.

-The primary modality prerequisite for Medicare funded treatment is Cognitive Behavioural Therapy (CBT) and with eating disorders – Enhanced Cognitive Behavioural Therapy (CBT-E).
+The primary modality prerequisite for Medicare funded eating disorder treatment is Cognitive Behavioural Therapy (CBT) and Enhanced Cognitive Behavioural Therapy (CBT-E).
 This type of therapy predominantly focuses on changing thoughts, feelings, urges and behaviours.

 There are two major concerns that counsellors, psychotherapists and experts within the eating disorder field have about this: